souvikmaji/calendly/README.md

 -  The backend saves all timestamp fields in epoch timestamp.
 The frontend can convert it to the user's timezone (or any timezone of the user's choice).

 6. **Swagger Documentation**

+### Assumptions
+- The user can set availability and schedule meetings for any time in the future not in the past.
+- Meetings are between two users only.
+Group meetings are not supported.
+- Authentication & authorization is someone else's responsibility (ex: API Gateway).
+- When someone is checking for availability of another user, most likely they are checking availability for a specific date.
+This also helps us reducing the search space.
+For ease of testing, I have kept the date range optional.
+- Users are already existing in the system, sign up might be implemented in a different service.
+- Timezone handling is the responsibility of the frontend.
+The backend saves all timestamps in epoch timestamp.
+- There is no daylight saving time handling.

 ## Installation